 For years, we have been told that there is no other way.
 We have been told that this killing is the irresponsible public's fault.
 We have been told that shelters, through no fault of their own, are merely performing the public's dirty work, with skill, compassion, and dedication.
 But, the truth is that nothing could be further from the truth.

 This year, tens of thousands of dogs and cats will be put to death in Houston's animal shelters.
 Many are lost pets that should be re-united with their owners, but will instead be killed because many shelters do not try to find their owners.
 Some animals may be sick or injured, but could be saved with little effort.
 Unfortunately, they too will be killed.
 And still others are feral cats who should never enter shelters in the first place.

 There is Hope!

-As of August 2013, there are 162 Open Admission shelters/animal control facilities (representing 500 cities/towns) that are saving 90% or more of all animals.
+There are now over 200 Open Admission shelters/animal control facilities (representing 500 cities/towns) that are saving 90% or more of all animals.
 These No Kill shelters have put into place a series of eleven lifesaving programs and services, i.e the “No Kill Equation”, which has dramatically increased the Save Rate in their communities.